FACTBOX-European soccer's return to action after coronavirus

 Albania's federation is awaiting a response from the government on a proposal to resume league matches without fans present and under strict medical protocols from May 20.
 ANDORRA

 All league matches were postponed on March 8.
 The intention is for the season to be completed as planned.
+ARMENIA

+Armenian Premier League clubs resumed training on April 23.
+The country's soccer federation said matches could resume in the second half of May or early June.
 AUSTRIA

 One of the first countries to allow training, the league now says the government's health guidelines -- under which a whole team must be quarantined if a single player tests positive -- make a restart unlikely.
 AZERBAIJAN